ts-mk/flake8-bas/README.md

 ### All simple statements excluded

-Only compound statements would raise errors.
+Only compound statements would raise errors:

 ```ini
 [flake8]